bluelightspirit/InventorySystem/README.md

 # InventorySystem
-## A Java game where the user tries to go for as much value or strength as possible
+## A Java game that uses the terminal where the player tries to go for as much value or strength as possible

 ## How does anyone play the game?